Waunfawr: Description

 Waunfawr is in the Gwyrfai valley, on the A4085 road from Caernarfon to Beddgelert.

-Waunfawr railway station on the Welsh Highland Railway between Caernarfon and Porthmadog adjoins the Snowdonia Park Brewpub and Campsite at the southern end of the village.
-The brewpub is a recent winner of the Campaign for Real Ale award for a number of its beers and voted best pub in the region for 2012; and has also won the CAMRA Gwynedd a Mon Pub of the Year, in 2012,13,14 & 15.

-The name Waunfawr was previously spelled Waenfawr, a garbled version corrected by common consent in 1994 consistent with the aims of the Welsh Language Society to maintain the Welsh language in its proper form throughout public signage and usage.
+It contains the Waunfawr railway station on the Welsh Highland Railway between Caernarfon and Porthmadog.

+Waunfawr was historically part of the parish of Llanbeblig, which also included the borough of Caernarfon.
+The Local Government Act 1894 directed that parishes could no longer straddle borough boundaries, and so the part of the parish of Llanbeblig outside the borough of Caernarfon was made a separate parish called Waenfawr.
+The official spelling was changed from Waenfawr to Waunfawr in 1957.
+Rural parishes such as Waunfawr were converted into communities in 1974 under the Local Government Act 1972.

 The community had a population of 1,427 at the 2011 census.
 According to the United Kingdom Census 2011, the percentage of Welsh language speakers above age 3 was 79.5%.
 This was a 1.4% increase since the previous census in 2001.

 The ward had a population of 1,676 at the 2011 census, and includes Caeathro nearer to Caernarfon. as does the community.

 The local landscape reflects the village name, with the nearby mountains such as Mynydd Mawr and Moel Eilio, with views of Snowdon, the highest mountain in Wales, possible from some locations.
 There are a number of tourist locations for camping in Waunfawr and there is the opportunity to enjoy trekking and other Snowdonia National Park activities such as canoeing and mountain climbing.